rackerlabs/genestack/README.md

 Label all of the nodes in the environment.

+> The following example assumes the node names can be used to identify their purpose within our environment.
+That may not be the case in reality.
+Adapt the following commands to meet your needs.

 ``` shell
 # Label the storage nodes
 kubectl label node $(kubectl get nodes | awk '/storage/ {print $1}') role=storage-node